 Complaint by the patient who considers that he/she voids too often by day.
 This term is equivalent to pollakiuria used in many countries .
-Many population-based studies of OAB have defined frequency as either eight or more voids/day, or eight or more voids/24 h .
+Many population-based studies of OAB have defined frequency as either eight or more voids/day, or eight or more voids/24 hours .

 Records the times of micturitions and voided volumes, incontinence episodes, pad usage and other information such as fluid intake, the degree of urgency and the degree of incontinence .